 Military Youth of the Year Fact Sheet

-For more than two decades, the Boys & Girls Clubs of America have partnered with the Department of Defense to provide nationally recognized, evidence-based programing for thousands of military youth around the world.
+For more than two decades, the Boys & Girls Clubs of America have partnered with the Department of Defense to provide nationally recognized, evidence-based programming for thousands of military youth around the world.
 This year, in addition to the overall National Youth of the Year award, the Boys & Girls Clubs are sponsoring a Military Youth of the Year competition.
 Click on the link to open a PDF of the fact sheet:

 Sesame Workshop, Trevor Romain, and ZERO TO THREE Posters